Data privacy standard

 - complain about the processing of their personal data; or

 - withdraw previously given consent regarding Rio Tinto's processing of their personal data

 There are legal exceptions to the exercise of these rights, and Rio Tinto will review each request on a case by case basis, by reference to the laws of the country where the data subject is located (or if the country where the data subject is located has no data privacy laws, or no data privacy laws containing the relevant right, by reference to the data privacy laws in Australia).
 Requests from data subjects to access their rights should be referred to the Data Privacy Lead for the relevant region who will advise on how the request needs to be responded to.

 Data Privacy Principle 9

 We apply Privacy by Design

-- integrate data privacy compliance measures into our personal data processing activities; and
+We must ensure that data privacy compliance is integrated into our personal data processing activities.